What is Prediabetes?

 The type of support you receive can include:

-- Personalized counseling—Your coach will answer your questions, discuss your risks and suggest possible lifestyle changes.
+• Personalized counseling—Your coach will answer your questions, discuss your risks and suggest possible lifestyle changes.

-- Educational materials—Based on conversations between you and your coach, you may receive additional information to better understand your treatment, medications, health risks and more
+• Educational materials—Based on conversations between you and your coach, you may receive additional information to better understand your treatment, medications, health risks and more

-- Support and encouragement—Your coach will help you set or adjust your goals, track your progress and encourage you along the way.
+• Support and encouragement—Your coach will help you set or adjust your goals, track your progress and encourage you along the way.

-- Online tools—You also have access to well-being tools and services including nutrition and fitness tracking tools.
+• Online tools—You also have access to well-being tools and services including nutrition and fitness tracking tools.

 Get Started Now

-To learn more about the coaching program, or to join, call 833-536-2004
+To learn more about the coaching program, or to join, call 877-260-3253 and press option 7.

-Virtual Diabetes Care Program
+Diabetes Virtual Care Program

+Interested?
 Eligible members will be contacted about joining the program.

 Additional Resources and Support